Heads of Agreement

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Business transactions aren't always simple, which is where a "heads of agreement" can come in handy – especially during the first stages of a business arrangement.
-Read on to find out what you need to know about creating a heads of agreement for your specific circumstance.
+Business transactions aren't always simple, which is where a "heads of agreement" can come in handy – especially during the first stages of a new business arrangement.

 A heads of agreement should be used during a period of negotiation before two parties enter into a binding contract.
 Generally, it can be used to validate prior discussions with another party or to record anything that has been verbally agreed before a contract is drawn up.

-A memorandum of understanding is used before a heads of agreement, but it's not mandatory.
+A memorandum of understanding is typically used prior to a heads of agreement, but it's not mandatory to do so.
 Although both of the documents are used as a precursor to a formal agreement, they act as subtly different things.
 A memorandum of understanding records the very first steps between parties and acts as an intention of common action.
 A heads of agreement is used when negotiations progress a little further and acts as a preliminary agreement to a contract, outlining more specific terms that may eventually form a formal agreement.

 Although heads of agreements aren't a legal necessity, you might want to consider using one before settling on a contract.
 It can help both parties involved in the contract to understand the exact terms and conditions of the agreement and prevent any misunderstanding when it comes to signing a legally binding contract in the future.